What every beginner absolutely needs to know about the journey ahead

 Obviously there isn't space in this particular post to dig as deeply into each phase of the journey as we'd like or to provide the kind of granular how-to advice you deserve.
 That said, this is a journey with which we're quite familiar and about which we're highly passionate so we want to help in any way we can.

-Our core program is specifically designed to bridge this whole process but, if you're interested in following along on your own, we'll be addressing it publicly and in depth during future blog posts as well.
+Our Engineering Immersion program is specifically designed to bridge this whole process but, if you're interested in following along on your own, we'll be addressing it publicly and in depth during future blog posts as well.

 Special thanks to Peter DePaulo, Javier Noris, Michael Alexander, Andy Brown, Saul Costa, Phil Nachum and Quincy Larson for sharing your experiences and for helping to debug these thoughts.